sagemath/trac_to_gh/Issue 7364.md

 # Issue 7364: Implement eulerian orientation of a graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7364

 Original creator: ncohen